heuristic-ideation/2026/_posts/2026-04-27-ideation-heuristics.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Ideation Heuristics: A Framework for Systematic Ideation
+  - name: Ideation Heuristics for Systematic Ideation
     subsections:
       - name: Observation-Based Heuristics
       - name: Reinterpreting Past Research